Krystal Jung: Endorsements and ambassadorship

 In 2010, Jung, alongside Seohyun from Girls' Generation, became a model for Clean & Clear, and in 2012, she partnered with actress Kim Ji-won for the brand's campaigns.
 In 2013, Jung and her sister Jessica became the faces of the South Korean jewelry brand Stonehenge.
 That same year, Jung and group mate Sulli became the new faces of the makeup brand Etude House.
 During their tenure, they collaborated with labelmate Shinee, who were also models for the brand at that time.
 This partnership continued until 2014, after which Krystal continued her association with the brand as a solo model until 2017.
 Later that year, she participated in Adidas' "My Girls" campaign, which aimed to inspire and empower women through sports and fitness activities.

 In 2014, She became a model for Chinese sports brand Li-Ning and South Korean bag brand Lapalette with her sister Jessica.

 Jung represented Keds as a global ambassador from 2015 to 2020.
 In 2016, she became one the faces of the brand's "Ladies First" campaign, which aimed to celebrate and empower women.

 In 2016, Jung became Tod's first Asian model, she was featured in their "Italian Diaries" campaign, a short film showcasing the Spring/Summer 2017 collection, where she explored the city of Venice.

-In 2018, Jung appointed as a brand ambassador for Clio Cosmetics and continued to feature in their campaigns through 2020.
+In 2018, Jung was appointed as a brand ambassador for Clio Cosmetics and continued to feature in their campaigns through 2020.
 Later that year, she was selected as the ambassador for Audi in South Korea, representing the luxury automaker in various global campaigns and events.
-Jung and her sister Jessica was featured in Fendi's "Me and My Peekaboo" campaign.
+Jung and her sister Jessica were featured in Fendi's "Me and My Peekaboo" campaign.

-In 2021, Jung announced as the global brand spokesperson for AHC, a South Korean skincare brand.
+In 2021, Jung was announced as the global brand spokesperson for AHC, a South Korean skincare brand.

-Since 2020, Jung has been selected as the global ambassador of Ralph Lauren.
-Later that year, she was also named the model for Tsubaki, a premium Japanese hair care brand.
+In 2020, Jung was selected as the global ambassador of Ralph Lauren.
+That same year, she was named the model for Tsubaki, a premium Japanese hair care brand.

 Jung became the first-ever global brand ambassador for Charles & Keith in 2022.

 In 2023, Jung was chosen as the ambassador of Lancôme, and became Pomellato's first South Korean brand ambassador.

 In 2024, Jung was appointed as the official brand ambassador for SW19, a fragrance brand.
 She headlined their "I Am Now" campaign, which emphasized themes of self-expression and individuality.

 In February 2025, Jung collaborated with Adidas Originals for the inaugural "House of Wild" project, a creative initiative celebrating individuality and self-expression.
 This collaboration was prominently featured in Esquire Korea and Eyes Magazine.

 In March 2025, Jung was appointed as the ambassador for "French Film Week" in South Korea, which was scheduled to take place from April 4 to 13 in Seoul and Busan.
 Organized by the French Embassy's cultural service in collaboration with Megabox's Artnine and the Busan Cinema Center.